Blog · Analysis · Last reviewed June 25, 2026

 The Exceptions Problem

-The EU AI Act's medical and safety exceptions are sensible, but they are also where governance pressure will concentrate.
+The EU AI Act's medical and safety exception, and Recital 18's exclusion of physical states such as pain or fatigue from the emotion-recognition definition, are sensible boundaries.
+They are also where governance pressure will concentrate.

 Safety can be real.
 A fatigue-monitoring system for a commercial driver is not the same as a webcam score for office enthusiasm.
 A medical assistive system used with clinical governance is not the same as a classroom camera that infers attention.
 A narrow, validated, contestable tool for preventing imminent harm is different from a generalized mood monitor attached to discipline.